ajpieroni/ajpieroni/README.md

 - 👀 I’m a Duke University student pursuing the CS + Linguistics and Classical Languages major programs along with a minor in Classical Archaeology.
-- 📫 How to reach me: alexander.pieroni@duke.edu
-- 💬 I hope to pursue NLP in the future.

 ### Other Profiles
 [LinkedIn](https://www.linkedin.com/in/alex-pieroni-29b9ba1a8/)